-Version Skip Offset [MB] Throughput [MB/s]
+Version Skip Offset Throughput

+[MB] [MB/s]

 HDFS - 34.41

 20 32.67

 Incremental HDFS 40 34.19

 60 32.04

-Table 2: Throughput of of HDFS and l Inc-HDFS ------------------------ --------------- ---------- uploading a dataset of 3 GB for HDFS and Inc-HDFS.
-In HDFS the chunk size is fixed at 64MB, while in Inc-HDFS, we vary the number of skipped bytes.
+Table 2: Throughput of HDFS and Inc-HDFS

+we vary the number of skipped bytes.
 The uploading client machine was co-located with the name node of the cluster, and we configured the parallel chunking code in Inc-HDFS to use 12 threads, i.e., one thread per core.
-The results of the experiments shown in Table 2 illustrate the effectiveness of our performance optimizations.
-Compared to plain HDFS, Inc-HDFS introduces only a minor throughput degradation due to the fingerprint computation that is required to perform content-based chunking.
+The results of the experiments, shown in Table 2, illustrate the effectiveness of our performance optimizations.
+Compared to plain HDFS, Inc-HDFS introduces only a minor throughput reduction due to the fingerprint computation that is required for content-based chunking.